 Siena's cathedral is beyond question one of the finest Gothic churches in Italy.
-The multicolored marbles and painted decoration are typical of the Italian approach to Gothic architecture—lighter and much less austere than the French.
-The amazingly detailed facade has few rivals in the region, although it's quite similar to the Duomo in Orvieto.
+The multicolor marbles and painted decoration are typical of the Italian approach to Gothic architecture—lighter and much less austere than the French.
+The amazingly detailed facade has few rivals in the region.
 It was completed in two brief phases at the end of the 13th and 14th centuries.
 The statues and decorative work were designed by Nicola Pisano and his son Giovanni, although most of what we see today are copies, the originals having been removed to the nearby Museo dell'Opera Metropolitana.
 The gold mosaics are 18th-century restorations.
 The Campanile (no entry) is among central Italy's finest, the number of windows increasing with each level, a beautiful and ingenious way of reducing the weight of the structure as it climbs to the heavens.

 The Duomo's interior, with its dark green–and–white striping throughout and illusionistically coffered and gilded dome, is simply striking.
 Step